Investment Companies Monthly Roundup

-Civitas Social Housing’s (CSH’s) discount to net asset value (NAV) has yet to recover from an activist short seller attack last year, with its share price almost as low as it has ever been in over five years since it launched.
+Civitas Social Housing’s (CSH’s) discount to net asset value (short seller attack last year, with its share price almost as low as it has ever been in over five years since it launched.
 Although CSH’s manager made a strong rebuttal to the allegations made by the short seller, regulatory concerns around the financial strength of some of its housing association tenants has persisted throughout its existence.
-To aid regulatory compliance, CSH plans to add a new clause to leases that would enable greater risk-sharing with the housing associations and allow them to temporarily stop paying rent in certain circumstances.
+To aid regulatory compliance, CSH plans to add a new clause to leases that would enable greater risk-sharing with the housing associations and allow them to temporarily stop paying rent in certain circumstances.) has yet to recover from an activist

 The fundamentals that support growth in the sector remain strong and aren’t going away, namely increased demand from individuals and a lack of supply.
-The high dividend yield/large discount to NAV that CSH’s shares are trading on seem appealing.
+The highyield/large that CSH’s shares are trading on seem appealing.

-With a solid first set of results published, revenue and dividends running ahead of IPO forecasts, a diverse and differentiated portfolio of attractive renewable energy assets, and a growing NAV supported by investments that are helping to build NAV and profits, Downing Renewables and Infrastructure (DORE) is attracting the support of new investors.
+With a solid first set of results published, revenue and dividends running ahead offorecasts, a diverse and differentiated of attractive renewable energy assets, and a growing supported by investments that are helping to build NAV and profits, Downing Renewables and Infrastructure (DORE) is attracting the support of new investors.

 On 11 May 2022, the trust announced an NAV as at end March 2022 of 110.1p – up from 103.5p per share as at 31 December 2021; we discuss what drove this uplift on page 15 of this note.
-The share price is yet to fully reflect the good news, however; currently DORE’s shares are trading at asset value, compared to a median premium of over 7% for its peer group.
+The share price is yet to fully reflect the good news, however; currently DORE’s shares are trading at asset value, compared to a medianof over 7% for its .

 Following its latest acquisition, DORE has drawn down 69% of its £25m revolving credit facility (RCF).
 The manager has a strong pipeline of investment opportunities, and to access that and repay the drawings on the RCF, the directors are considering a fundraise.